Activities Weaving discipleship into everyday life

 Read more >

-Family Activity: Teaching Time: 15 minutes Materials: graham crackers, white frosting, plastic knife Make a house like the northern Yemeni houses in the story using graham crackers and frosting.
+Family Activity Prep Time: 5 minutes Activity Time: 15 minutes Materials: graham crackers, white frosting, spreading knife Make a house like the northern Yemeni houses in the story using graham crackers and frosting.
 Use the frosting as a glue to hold the graham crackers together as you build your house.
-Decorate your graham cracker walls and windows with white…
+Decorate your graham cracker walls…